What are the key considerations when constructing a portfolio?

 Perhaps everyone should do this as soon as possible.
 A retirement fund helps you to structure your financial goals while putting even a small amount of money away each month to cover retirement needs.
 Doing this now allows plenty of time for your wealth to build, thanks to compounding interest.

 #3: Consider your level of risk tolerance

 Before you can determine where you want to put your money, you have to realise you have a risk tolerance.
 This is the amount of risk you are willing to take on.
 If you are older and nearing retirement, you may not want to take on a lot of risk and put your money on the line.
 If you are younger, those higher-risk funds can look very good because you have time to recoup any losses.
 Also consider your personal views and financial stability.

 #4: Develop an investment portfolio based on time and risk

 Work closely with a financial planner to create a portfolio that addresses your concerns.
 This includes a combination of stocks, bonds and funds that create the level for risk that is right for you with a return that matches that risk.
 Your financial planner will indicate investments that may be ideal to you in each of these situations.
 You’ll want to work on a plan over time, making changes as needed.

 #5: Add to your wealth

 There are several key steps to portfolios, and not all of them centre around stocks and investments.
 You’ll also want to build wealth in other means.
 Don’t use credit cards or high-interest loans as they cut into your earnings and long-term goals.
-You’ll also want to consider purchasing real estate or other valuable items that help to keep your assets lucrative.
-The key here is not to put all of your money into a specific area of investment.
+You’ll also want to consider purchasing real estate or other value building assets that help keep you diversified.
+The key here is not to put all of your money into a specific asset class.
 By diversifying, you’ll be able to absorb any losses easier and continue on your path to financial freedom.